 General Course Outline and Due Dates

-Schedule subject to change as needed; only major due dates listed here.
+Schedule and daily topics subject to change as needed or at instructor's di; only major due dates listed here.
 Readings, minor assignments, and other due dates will be announced as the course progresses.